Panasonic GH5 vs Olympus E-M10 III

-The Panasonic Lumix DC-GH5 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2017.
+The Panasonic Lumix DC-GH5 and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in January 2017 and August 2017.
 Both the GH5 and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5 vs Olympus E-M10 III

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Olympus E-M10 III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Panasonic GH5 and the Olympus E-M10 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (25 percent) than the Panasonic GH5.
 Moreover, the E-M10 III is substantially lighter (43 percent) than the GH5.
 It is worth mentioning in this context that the GH5 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.